knative/docs/eventing/samples/writing-a-source/README.md

-# Writing an Event Source the Hard Way

 This tutorial walks you through creating an event source for Knative Eventing "the hard way", without using helper objects like ContainerSource.